- Naomi Stephens

 Play with Purpose: Sustainable and Ethical Toys for Happy and Healthy Babies and Toddlers

-As parents, we care about our children's health and happiness—and that means making sure to provide them with toys that are both delightful to play with and safe for their bodies and minds.
+As parents, we care about our children's health and happiness—which means providing them with toys that are delightful to play with and safe for their bodies and minds.

-As permaculture-minded people, lets make playtime more conscious; exploring where some of these awesome products come from as well as what sets some of these unique items made by dedicated artisans apart when it comes to creating wholesome fun spaces!
+As permaculture-minded people, let's make playtime more conscious, exploring where some of these fantastic products come from and what sets some of these unique items made by dedicated artisans apart when it comes to creating wholesome, fun spaces!

 Why Buying Sustainable and Ethical Toys is Important

-As we strive for a more sustainable and ethical existence, we must also pay attention to the choices we make when it comes to the toys we buy.
+As we strive for a more sustainable and ethical existence, we must also pay attention to our choices regarding the toys we buy.

 Sustainable and ethical toys not only have a positive impact on the environment, but they also have a positive impact on the communities that produce them.

-By choosing toys made from materials that are renewable and biodegradable, we reduce our carbon footprint and contribute to a healthier planet.
+By choosing toys made from renewable and biodegradable materials, we reduce our carbon footprint and contribute to a healthier planet.

-Additionally, with fair trade toys we support businesses that prioritize ethical treatment of workers and fair wages.
+Additionally, with fair trade toys, we support businesses prioritizing ethical treatment of workers and fair wages.
 It's time to make conscious choices when it comes to the toys we bring into our homes and make a positive impact on the world around us.

 What Makes a Toy Sustainable and Ethical

-A sustainable and ethical toy is one that has been made with an awareness of its impact on the environment and the people involved in its production.
+A sustainable and ethical toy has been made with an awareness of its impact on the environment and the people involved in its production.

-These toys are manufactured with materials that are biodegradable, recycled or renewable, whilst avoiding the use of toxic chemicals and pesticides.
-But it's not just about materials, ethical production methods must also be taken into account.
+These toys are manufactured with biodegradable, recycled, or renewable materials while avoiding toxic chemicals and pesticides.
+But it's not just about materials; ethical production methods must also be considered.

-When considering purchasing a toy, make sure to do your research and look for certifications that ensure the toy is sustainable and ethically produced.
+When considering purchasing a toy, research and look for certifications that ensure the toy is sustainable and ethically produced.

-When it comes to the safety standards of children's toys, it is important to be aware of materials used and look for certifications that have been issued by independent organizations.
+Regarding the safety standards of children's toys, it is essential to be aware of the materials used and look for certifications that independent organizations have issued.

-Generally, the most sustainable and safe toys are those that have been certified lead-free, phthalates-free, BPA-free, PVC-free and formaldehyde free.
+Generally, the most sustainable and safe toys have been certified lead-free, phthalates-free, BPA-free, PVC-free, and formaldehyde-free.

 The Natural Resources Defense Council (NRDC) is a leading nonprofit organization dedicated to protecting the environment and preserving natural resources for future generations.
 They advocate for ethical practices in all areas of environmental protection, including toy manufacturing and production.

-The NRDC ensures that consumers are aware of the potential health hazards posed by many common toys.
-Look for certifications from organizations like the NRDC, you can rest assured that your child’s toys are safe and sustainable.
+The NRDC ensures that consumers know the potential health hazards many familiar toys pose.
+Look for certifications from organizations like the NRDC; you can rest assured that your child’s toys are safe and sustainable.

 Notable toy manufacturers and companies making eco-friendly children's products are Lego, Hape Toys, Natural Pod, Plan Toys, and Green Toys.

-Lego produces environmentally friendly blocks made from sugarcane plastic, which is a renewable material that can be converted into fuel.
+• Lego produces environmentally friendly blocks made from sugarcane plastic, a renewable material that can be converted into fuel.

-Hape Toys makes natural wooden and bamboo toys that are free of toxic chemicals.
+• Hape Toys makes natural wooden and bamboo toys free of toxic chemicals.

-Natural Pod products are made from natural materials, such as wool, cotton, and wood.
+• Natural Pod products are made from natural materials like wool, cotton, and wood.

 The Benefits of Playing with Purpose

-As we step into an era of conscious living, we realize that every aspect of our life needs to be aligned with our values and principles.
-The same goes for playtime, which is equally important for adults as it is for children.
+As we step into an era of conscious living, we realize that every aspect of our lives needs to be aligned with our values and principles.
+The same goes for playtime, which is equally essential for adults and children.

-Engaging in activities that fulfill us and bring purpose to our lives can do wonders for our overall well-being.
+• Engaging in activities that fulfill us and bring purpose can do wonders for our overall well-being.

 Identifying Sustainable and Ethical Toys

-In a world where our environmental impact is at the forefront of our minds, it's important to consider the sustainability of the products we use, including the toys we give our children.
-By identifying sustainable and ethical toys, we can not only contribute to a healthier planet, but also set an example for future generations.
+In a world where our environmental impact is at the forefront of our minds, it's essential to consider the sustainability of our products, including the toys we give our children.
+By identifying sustainable and ethical toys, we can contribute to a healthier planet and set an example for future generations.

 From wooden toys made from responsibly sourced materials to plush toys made from recycled plastic bottles, there are plenty of options to choose from that prioritize both the well-being of our planet and the well-being of the workers who make them.